Build pipeline

 • format: "iife" — a single self‑contained script, the shape QuickJS evaluates on the PSP.

-• conditions: ["browser"] — forces solid-js to resolve through its browser export.
-The node condition would pull Solid's SSR build (where reactive updates no‑op), and Bun's default development condition would pull Solid's dev builds and duplicate the runtimes.
+• conditions: ["browser"] — forces browser runtime exports for framework packages.
+For Solid, the node condition would pull the SSR build (where reactive updates no‑op); Bun's default development condition can also pull dev builds and duplicate runtimes.

-• minify: false — the bundle ships unminified but tree‑shaken; base64 blobs in JS are the known QuickJS boot killer, which is why all binary assets live in the dcpak instead.
+• minify: false — the bundle ships unminified but tree‑shaken; base64 blobs in JS are the known QuickJS boot killer, which is why all binary assets live in the pak instead.

 pass 2: dist/hero.js (128000 bytes)